Back Injury Compensation Claims

 - What are the Most Common Back Injuries?

 - Do I Have Grounds For my Claim?

 - What if my Back Injury is a Result of a Traumatic Incident?

 - What Are Some Other Considerations?

-It has been reported by several different medical journals that as many as 70 to 80% of all adults will experience a form of back injury in their lifetime.
-Where most of these injuries are minor injuries obtained through over exertion of the lower back, some of these injuries are quite serious leading to prolonged pain, surgery, and permanent suffering.
-Understanding rights for a back injury may help you to get the compensation you deserve.
+It has been reported by several different medical journals that as many as 70% to 80% of all adults will experience a form of back injury in their lifetime.
+Where most of these injuries are minor injuries obtained through overexertion of the lower back, some of these injuries are quite serious leading to prolonged pain, surgery, and permanent suffering.
+Understanding your rights for a back injury may help you to get the compensation you deserve.

 There are several different back injury conditions which can occur.
 These injuries can be within a number of places on the back (spine, erector spinae, Trapezius, lumbosacral muscles, and nervous system for example).
 Most commonly, the back suffers injury from:

 - Muscle Strain

 - Herniated Disks

 - Trauma to the back or spine